 These are the following; 4mm, 6mm, 8mm, 10mm, 12mm, 15mm and 19mm.

 The thickness choice is based on it’s use.
 4mm is used for covering and protecting furniture, normally up to a 1000mm x 1000mm.
-It can be used for larger tables and desks, but is often kept for the smaller pieces of furniture such as bed side tables, dressers, coffee tables and cabinets.
+Over this size and 4mm glass does have a tendency to ‘bow’. therefore is used for smaller pieces of furniture such as bed side tables, dressers, coffee tables and cabinets.

 8mm glass is the first thickness that is considered for stand alone desks, or for furniture which has minimal support underneath i.e. not sitting completely flush on the furniture.
 Desks for example which are essentially tressels and glass can incorporate an 8mm clear toughened piece of glass.